code42/code42cli/docs/commands/alertrules.md

 ## bulk remove

-Update alert rule criteria to remove users.
+Remove users from alert rules.
 CSV file format: `rule_id,username`.

 Arguments:
 * `file-name`: The path to the csv file with columns 'rule_id,username' for bulk removing users to the alert rule.